 I’ve always been more of a nature guy.

-Mentally drawn to lush, distant valleys and high-altitude passes, I often yearn for the natural aesthetic—for green, for calm, for walking and camping and simple living.
+Mentally drawn to lush, distant valleys and high-altitude passes, I often yearn for the get levitra online natural aesthetic—for green, for calm, for walking and best prices on generic levitra camping and simple living.
 Sometimes at night, I look upwards and imagine an unpolluted sky—brightly dotted with the periodic streak of a shooting star.
-When was the last time I saw the Milky Way?
+When was the last time I saw the real viagra without a prescription Milky Way?

 Living in a city though, despite its artificial light, is fascinating.
 Vibrant, bustling with its own particular nuances and collective personality.
 Similar to Mother Earth and her palpable energy, urbanism evokes its own tangible power.

 Over the last few weeks, I’ve been putting together a photography portfolio, hosted on one of http://www.churchwithoutwallsberkeley.org/cialas-canada my favorite domain names, Photobunga.com.
 I built the site to organize and showcase the many images I’ve been so fortunate to capture in my travels.
 Like this blog, Photobunga is more of a personal endeavor—somewhere to cialis england document memories and to reflect.
 That said, all of the images are for sale, so if you’re interested, let me know!

 Paying homage to the urban world, here are eight of my favorite city shots:

 Sydney, Australia | May 2010

 Taken from the Royal Botanic Gardens, which cover 30 hectares and www.ad-locations.com contain 7500 species of plants from all over the world, this image presents Sydney’s impressive cityscape.
 It was raining that afternoon, and to conquer the flat light I shot this image in sepia.